 "An inherently fascinating and deftly crafted novel that is based on real events and people, "What She Lost" is an extraordinary read and one that will linger in the mind and memory long after the book itself has been finished and set back upon the shelf." -Midwest Book Review

 "The author succeeds in bringing her grandmother’s world to life; it’s hard to emerge from this reading experience unaffected.
 Told with unflinching honesty, the book is simultaneously engrossing and painful to read because of the tragedies experienced by the family during the Holocaust.
 But rather than being all about darkness and tragedy, ultimately this is a book about resiliency and the ability to heal from a life replete with loss."

 Historical Novel Review, Issue.
 91

 I very much enjoyed your lecture and appreciated your taking the time to support HHC.
-I purchased your book to support you and finally got around to (reading) it.
-I absolutely and thoroughly enjoyed it!
+I purchased your book (and) I absolutely and thoroughly enjoyed it!
 You are an excellent writer and told your grandmother’s story beautifully.
 I can see why she inspired you so much.
 I will now pass your book around to other members of my family and know they will enjoy it as I did.
 The courage and strength your grandmother (and others of her time and experience) displayed, helps us know that we can persevere in the present, albeit somewhat less challenging time.

 Keep writing and stay safe.